The Best 7 Restaurants and Bars in Pontocho, Kyoto

 If you know Pontocho already, you will already know that it is a very famous place for Geisha and Ocha-ya (the tea house where Geisha and Maiko entertain their patrons) as an entertainment district since 1670.

-There are many spots in Kyoto, the ancient capital, where people can have eat in historical areas, and where Pontocho is one of the most popular venues for many tourists throughout the year.
+There are many spots in Kyoto, the ancient capital, where people can have eaten in historical areas, and where Pontocho is one of the most popular venues for many tourists throughout the year.
 Pontocho has been representing Kyoto and its culture for a long period.

 So let us help you make your trip wonderful, by introducing some of the great restaurants and bars.